zhongfu/tp/docs/UserGuide.md

     The PeopleSoft interface
 </figcaption>

-When the application is started for the first time, it will be populated with sample data.
+When PeopleSoft is started for the first time, it will be populated with sample data.
 You may delete this data with the `clear` command.

-A `data` folder and some configuration files (with a `.json` extension) will also be created in the folder that you run `peoplesoft.jar` from; this is where the application data will be stored.
+A `data` folder and some configuration files (with a `.json` extension) will also be created in the folder that you run `peoplesoft.jar` from; this is where PeopleSoft data will be stored.

 [//]: # (Comment: trying this out, will remove if it doesnt work on webpage after I merge) [Return to the Table of Contents](#toc)

 ### Processing your first payment using the sample data

 The sample data is meant to help users get started with PeopleSoft.
 This is a tutorial of some of the basic features of PeopleSoft using the sample data.
-As such, it is not a comprehensive overview of every feature in the application.
+As such, it is not a comprehensive overview of every feature in PeopleSoft.
 You can refer to the [features](#features) section for more information about specific features.

 To start off, notice that the sample data contains some employees under the list of employees.
 Here, you can see the details of the employees, including their name, base pay and tags.